AJ1479/Login-Sign-up/README.md

 # Login-Sign-up

-A project demonstrating the Login and Sign-up flow
+A project demonstrating the Login and Sign-up flow - powered by EJS.

 ## Features